Getting started

 We can also export and query this table from external environments, allowing us to use whatever analytical tools best suit our research question by clicking the Export table button on the right side of any table.
 Here we can download the table in a number of common formats, interface with the it programmatically via the API, or export the table to supported integrations.

-Learn more in the Analyze data in a project guide.
+Learn more in the Analyze data in a workflow guide.

 Augment your data analysis in Redivis by uploading your own datasets, with the option to share with your collaborators (or even the broader research community).